optimalboar576/CoviPredX/README.md

 # CoviPredX - Bioactivity Screening Tool

 Welcome to **CoviPredX**, a bioactivity screening tool designed to predict the pIC50 values for COVID-19-related molecules using machine learning models and molecular fingerprints.
 This tool provides a user-friendly interface for researchers and scientists to predict bioactivity, offering accurate and fast predictions.
+A web application of CoviPredX is availabe on https://covipredx.bicpu.edu.in

 ## Why Use CoviPredX?